 Reduce soreness across all four of the upper thigh muscles

-Release tension and tightness in the quadriceps, hamstrings, and lower back
+Release tension and tightness in the IT band, hamstrings, and lower back

 Increase your hip mobility and rotation

 Strengthen your knee so that you can squat more weight, jump higher, and run faster

 Prevent knee pain and future injuries like runner’s knee, patellar tendonitis, and ACL tears by improving knee stability

 Simply put, foam rolling will make you a better athlete.

 Stretching is the first thing that everyone tries when their quad muscles tighten up.
 And while it’s a good start, it won’t be enough to treat soreness and alleviate tension.
 Stretching lengthens the muscles, increases blood flow, and removes waste product from the muscles, all of which aid the recovery process.

 But if you stretch your quads when they’re not warmed up, such as after sitting in a chair all day, you’ll actually cause the muscles to tighten up even more.
 This is the last thing you want to do, especially if you’re already feeling sore.